Murray makes strong start in Madrid

 Summary

-World number one Andy Murray enjoyed a comfortable start to his quest for a third Madrid Masters title with a 6-4, 6-3 win over Romania's Marius Copil Tuesday.
+World No. 1 Andy Murray enjoyed a comfortable start to his quest for a third Madrid Masters title with a 6-4, 6-3 win over Romania's Marius Copil Tuesday.

-Murray has struggled for form and fitness since soaring to the top of the world rankings at the end of last year.

-The Wimbledon champion passed up two chances to break the Copil serve in the second game of the match.
+Murray will face either Lucas Pouille or Pierre-Hugues Herbert in the last 16 Thursday.

 One break in the sixth game was also enough for Murray to take the second set as he easily served out for the match.